Varsha is a research enthusiast and a tech geek. She loves to do extensive research on topics of interest.

 Permission and Consent

 As we move to share more and more, the issue of consent is something that’s important to consider when posting photos of others.
-While social networks may thrive of and encourage the notion of sharing, that doesn’t mean it’s always acceptable.
+While social networks may thrive on and encourage the notion of sharing, that doesn’t mean it’s always acceptable.
 On the contrary, it’s important to think about whether a photo or video featuring someone else could be seen as humiliating or hurtful to one’s reputation.
-It’s for this reason that we recommend always seeking out permission before posting. his rule especially applies when it comes to photos of children.
+It’s for this reason that we recommend always seeking out permission before posting.
+This rule especially applies when it comes to photos of children.

 Sharenting refers to the growing number of parents who regularly post and share photos of their kids.
 As you probably already know, not everyone uses the web for good.
 So before posting that cute photo of your kid, think about who may see it, and if it’s another parent’s child, ask for their permission.

 Here’s a question to ponder over – how many of your Facebook friends do you actually know?
 As sites work to add more and more personal information to our profiles, it’s a good idea to think twice before accepting new friend requests.
-In fact, we’d recommend only sending and accepting friend requests from people you’ve met and had a conversation within the real world.
+In fact, we’d recommend only sending and accepting friend requests from people you’ve met and had a conversation with in the real world.